cartant/rxjs-etc/README.md

 * [pluck](./source/let/pluck.ts)

-    Like [`pluck`](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-pluck), but it's type-safe and only lets you pass a single, valid key.
+    Like [`pluck`](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-pluck), but it's type-safe and only lets you valid keys.
 And it returns the appropriate type.

 * [rateLimit](./source/let/rateLimit.ts)